 One question: when does this player get called up?
-Not talent.
-Not upside.
-Timing.
-27 prospects tracked using 12 quantifiable features, 30 org coefficients, and a 3-pathway call-up date engine.
+The question is timing, and timing is measurable.
+28 prospects scored using 12 quantifiable features, 30 org coefficients, and a 3-pathway call-up date engine.

 Most prospect coverage focuses on who a player is.
 Very little answers when they arrive.
 MKDC Baseball is built around a single question: when will an MLB prospect get called up, and why?